CarInsurance.com Insights

 The Insurance Information Institute recommends getting at least three quotes from a mix of national and regional insurers before committing to an auto insurance policy.
 You can obtain quotes through online comparison sites, directly from insurers or through agents.

-Per Mark Friedlander with the Insurance Information Institute, an independent agent can provide you with multiple quotes while an exclusive agent can offer quotes for the company they represent.
-Online quotes should be considered estimates and are typically not as accurate as getting quotes directly from the insurer or their agent.
+Per Mark Friedlander with the Insurance Information Institute, an independent agent can provide you with multiple quotes, while an exclusive agent can offer quotes for the company they represent.
+Online quotes should be considered estimates and are typically less accurate than quotes obtained directly from the insurer or its agent.

 Is it cheaper to purchase insurance directly from an insurance company?